gdaudin/gdaudin.github.io/Curriculum_Vitae.md

 2011-2015: Member of the editorial board of Explorations in Economic History

-## Organization of academic conferences and seminars
+## Organisation of academic conferences and seminars

-2016-2023: Member of the organizing committee for the successful Parisian bid for hosting the 2021/2022 World Economic Conference. [link](https://afhe.hypotheses.org/10667 "https://afhe.hypotheses.org/10667")
+2016-2022: Member of the organising committee for the successful Parisian bid for hosting the 2021/2022 World Economic Conference. [link](https://afhe.hypotheses.org/10667 "https://afhe.hypotheses.org/10667")

 2017 : International Trade and the Economy, 1600-1870.
 [Program and report](https://toflit18.hypotheses.org/639 "https://toflit18.hypotheses.org/639")